 • CO₂ Class 3: 150 km × €0.165 = ~€24.75 per round trip

-For a fleet running 5 days a week, that is roughly €550–€660 per truck per month on NL roads alone (before the temporary 22.3% discount that applies Sept–Dec 2026).
-Pre-calculating by route now lets you update pricing models and customer quotes before July 1.
+For a fleet running 5 days a week, that is roughly €550 to €660 per truck per month on NL roads alone (before the temporary 22.3% discount that applies 1 September to 31 December 2026).
+Pre-calculating by route lets you keep pricing models and customer quotes accurate.
 Calculate your exact costs in IMPARGO →

-Temporary Measures for the Second Half of 2026
+Temporary measures for the second half of 2026

 Two time-limited reliefs run alongside the launch, and both revert on 1 January 2027.
 For anyone budgeting 2026, this is the most decision-relevant detail in this guide.